riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-09-01-Media-Report-August-2026.markdown

 I did not get too exercised about the departures from the original epic poem, and I say this having read parts of it in the original Greek — in *metre*, natch.
 I think Nolan mostly respects the spirit of the Odyssey, refracted through modern sensibilities.
 Most of the criticism I found utterly inane (the poem *also* uses non-linear storytelling and flashbacks, you oafs! it was written down *at least* four centuries after the events that inspired it, during which goodness knows how much editorialising had happened already!).
 There has been fan-fic set in the Homeric Cinematic Universe since the original poems were first written down, with Virgil being probably the most successful, at least in terms of longevity.
 Personally I am a huge fan of Claire North’s retelling of the story from Penelope’s point of view in her *The Songs of Penelope* trilogy; you might not think there would be three books of material there, but there absolutely are.

 One point that I have not seen picked up anywhere else, though, is the design of Agamemnon’s armour.
 Like everything else on screen, this is no mistake, but rather a very deliberate choice on Nolan’s part.
 SWMBO and I both picked up on this, and our theory is that it’s marking Agamemnon out as a hero from the age that has ended, the age of the Illiad, who is out of place in the fallen or falling world of the Odyssey, where the laws of hospitality have been broken forever, and the islands are beset by the Sea Peoples, whoever they might actually be.

 ***

+See you next month, with an end-of-season report on *Silo* at the very least, as well as opinions on the history of the Chinese Communist Party!

+***